awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Choose **Finish**\.

-## Step 8: Deploy the Greengrass Group<a name="ml-console-dlc-deploy-group"></a>
+## Step 8: Deploy the Greengrass group<a name="ml-console-dlc-deploy-group"></a>

-In this step, you deploy the current version of the group definition to the Greengrass core device\.
+In this step, deploy the current version of the group definition to the Greengrass core device\.
 The definition contains the Lambda function, resources, and subscription configurations that you added\.

 1. Make sure that the AWS IoT Greengrass core is running\.
 Run the following commands in your Raspberry Pi terminal, as needed\.